ericrallen/jq-def-text/README.md

 It will check for HTML5 placeholder support and use that if available, and, if it is not available, it will use on focus and on blur to change the value of the textbox if nothing has been entered in the box.

+By default, placeholder text support is checked via [Modernizr](http://modernizr.com/), if you would like to turn it off, use this:

+	$.fn.iaDefaultText.default_settings.use_modernizr = false;

+You can also disable placeholder text and use the old value adding/removal like this:

+	$.fn.iaDefaultText.default_settings.use_placeholder = false;

 Placeholder text does not currently support the default class functionality.

 It can also add and remove a class when the default text is present so you can style it differently.